Olympic Gymnast McKayla Maroney Gets Back Into A Form-Fitting Leotard To Tease Big Announcement

 “Choosing peace, silencing your mind, and letting go of what you can’t control, and being realistic, and honest about what you can control,” she wrote in one Instagram post, adding that she was learning to accept that her life would not be perfect.

-She earned some viral attention for the recent snaps, with many commenters saying they were excited to see Maroney back and looking happy.
-It appears there will be even more chances to see her on the horizon, though Maroney has yet to give an indication just what her next project will be.
+She earned a lot of attention for the recent snaps, with many commenters saying they were excited to see Maroney back and looking happy.
+It appears there will be even more chances to see her on the horizon.